j-greig/greig/_posts/2020-05-24-city-cycling.md

   - cycling
 ---

 # Want to start cycling?
-Here's how to choose your first bike, stay safe on the road, and choose the right accessories.
+Here's how to choose your first bike, stay safe on the road, pick the right accessories, and most importantly, how to enjoy riding your bike :)

 Bicycles are having a bit of a moment right now.
 I’m not going to explain why, but hopefully one day, many years from now when this is all over, someone will  scroll down to check the date on this article and go “Ahhhhh, I see!”.